AllenWang314/cryptogram-solver/README.md

 ## Results

-- The performance without breakpoints turned out to be in the 90% range
+- The performance without breakpoints turned out to be in the high 90% range
-- The preformance with breakpoints was in the low 80% range
+- The preformance with breakpoints was in the high 90% range as well (though during testing, it timed out on a few inputs)
 - Project was overall highly enjoyable :)